One of the Most Creative Comeback Lines in History

-The most creative comeback line in history was when the English scientist Michael Faraday showed his invention (the electric motor) to the British Prime Minister.
+One of the most creative comeback lines in history was when the English scientist Michael Faraday showed his invention (the electric motor) to the King of England.

-After viewing the rotating shaft of the motor, the Prime Minister exclaimed “What possible use is there for this toy?”
-To which, Faraday immediately replied “Why, sir, someday you will tax it!”
+After viewing the rotating shaft of the motor, the King exclaimed “What possible use is there for this toy?”
+To which, Faraday immediately replied “Someday you will tax it!”

 Another quote about seeing things from another person’s perspective is from the novel To Kill a Mockingbird:

 “You never really understand a person until you consider things from their point of view . . . until you climb into their skin and walk around in it.”

 Faraday’s comeback was prophetic because motors are now the electronic slaves that power our world economy with unit sales in the trillions resulting in tax revenue in the billions annually.

 The lack of creative foresight by the government was highlighted by a comeback line from Benjamin Franklin when he observed the first balloon ascension in 1783 while Ambassador at the Court of France:

 A government official said, “What possible use are balloons?”
 Franklin answered “What use is a newborn baby?”